Jazz Chisholm Player Props: Marlins vs. Rangers

 Rangers Pitching Rankings

-- The Rangers have a 4.14 team ERA that ranks 14th across all MLB pitching staffs.
+- The Rangers have the 14th-ranked team ERA among all MLB pitching staffs (4.16).

-- His last appearance was on Tuesday, July 25 against the Houston Astros, when the righty went five innings, surrendering six earned runs while allowing seven hits.
+- His last time out came on Wednesday against the Chicago White Sox, when the left-hander threw six scoreless innings while allowing two hits.

-- The 31-year-old has an ERA of 3.66, with 7.4 strikeouts per nine innings, in 19 games this season.
-Opponents have a .242 batting average against him.
+- The 32-year-old has amassed an ERA of 4.36, with 9.6 strikeouts per nine innings, in 21 games this season.
+Opposing hitters have a .237 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.